Hypercubers/hypercubing.xyz/docs/faq.md

 ??? question "Which 4D shapes can be turned into physical puzzles?"

     While it's always possible to just arrange the stickers on a table, the real challenge is in finding a design that is piece-based instead of sticker-based and fits in a compact shape that isn't too horrendous to turn.
 It just requires out-of-the-box thinking.
+We currently have several renderings for physical puzzles that haven't been built in real life yet.

 ??? question "Can a physical 5D puzzle exist?"